jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

 mkdir -p .github/workflows
 ```

-Create a new github action file called `keyper-ci.yml`.
-This will trigger Keyper to create a plan both on merge and PR to the main branch.
+Create a new github action file called `keyper-cicd.yml`.
+This will trigger Keyper to run terraform plan on PRs and terraform apply on merge to main.

 ```sh {"cwd":"../../","id":"01J8BNZXMK7R6QX1XSZJGBW294"}
 tee .github/workflows/keyper-cicd.yml <<EOF